 There are many different Jewish communities from around the world that have settled in Beer-Sheva.
 Enjoy your stay in this culturally rich place and use the chance to learn how several distinct groups can co-inhabit the same place while maintaining their respective, unique features.

-Written by local enthusiast for Beersheba hostels
+Written by Travel Expert Beersheba

 Jakob Lombardi